Central Highlands of Sri Lanka

 Adam’s Peak in PWPA has deep religious significance as it is believed to have the imprint of the footprint of the Lord Buddha.
 This phenomenon brings huge numbers of tourists and pilgrims each year to the peak summit beyond the carrying capacity during the peak season from January to April each year from three main pilgrim trails.

 Disturbance to the forest along the pilgrim trails is cumulative year on year.
 Pollution of streams and excessive loads of garbage left behind by pilgrims is also a serious concern.
-However, there are volunteers including police and armed forces who, at the end of the pilgrim season conduct cleaning-up operations from the top to the bottom of the peak.
+The impacts require volunteers including police and armed forces who, at the end of the pilgrim season conduct clean-up operations from the top to the bottom of the peak.

 Outdoor recreation and tourism